iandunn/dotfiles/docs/project-management.md

 			* could adjust the factor from 2 and then divide by 4? that doesn't help much
 		* w-delphi - team based
 - [ ] factor in significant time for post-launch bug reports and feature requests
-- [ ] leave room at end of project timeline b/c last 20% takes significantly more than 20% of time because lots of detail work and polishing, also because people tend to leave hard/complex/unknown stuff to the end this sounds like too much, but have seen it happen to a large extent https://github.com/webflow/leadership/blob/master/tech_lead.md#the-8020-rule
+- [ ] leave room at end of project timeline b/c the last 20% takes significantly more than 20% of time because lots of detail work and polishing, also because people tend to leave hard/complex/unknown stuff to the end also because bugs are found and new features are requested once a large # of folks start using it this sounds like too much, but have seen it happen to a large extent https://github.com/webflow/leadership/blob/master/tech_lead.md#the-8020-rule
 - [ ] re-evaluate and communicate estimates at regular intervals